kanehekili/VideoCut/README.md

 * Show Subtitles: Show subtitles in the preview window (mpv backend only)
 * Use GL Widgets (mpv backend only).
 Needed for wayland.
 Default is on (works with X11 as well)

-Pressing one of the 3 lightgreen "buttons" toggles the upper 3 settings directly.
+Pressing one of the lightgreen "buttons" toggles the settings directly.

 ### Languages